tarlen5/GRCSim/README.md

 Relies on two external dependencies:

-1. The qd library, which can be obtained here: http://crd-legacy.lbl.gov/~dhbailey/mpdist/.
-To install the qd library, download the `.tar.gz` file from the above webpage and perform the following steps:
+1. The qd library, which can be obtained from [this repository](https://github.com/BL-highprecision/QD).
+To install the qd library, read the instructions to set up autoconfig on your system, then perform the following steps:
     ```
     ./configure
     make